Dhruvid98/SFAL-VSD-SoC-Design/Day 5/README.md

 # Introduction to Logic Synthesis

 - Tools used for the lab session
-  * Iverilog - for Verilog compilation and simulation
+  * Iverilog - Verilog compilation and simulation
-  * GTKwave - for viewing the simulation output *Synopsys Design Compiler - for logic synthesis *Skywater 130nm Library - for standard cell library
+  * GTKwave - Viewing the simulation output
+  * Synopsys Design Compiler - Used for logic synthesis
+  * Skywater 130nm Library - For standard cell library